MicrosoftDocs/learn/learn-pr/github/introduction-prompt-engineering-with-github-copilot/includes/4-github-copilot-data.md

 GitHub Copilot Chat operates as an interactive platform, allowing developers to engage in conversational interactions with the AI assistant to receive coding assistance.
 Here are the steps that it carries out which might be distinct from other features like code completion:

 - **Formatting**: Copilot meticulously formats the generated response for optimal presentation within the chat interface.
 It highlights code snippets to improve readability and may include options for direct integration into your code.
 Copilot showcases the formatted response in the Copilot Chat window within the IDE, allowing you to easily review and interact with the provided information.
-- **User Engagement**: You can actively engage with the response by asking follow-up questions, requesting clarifications, or providing additional input.
+- **User engagement**: You can actively engage with the response by asking follow-up questions, requesting clarifications, or providing additional input.
 The chat interface maintains a conversation history to facilitate contextual understanding in subsequent interactions.
-- **Data Retention**: For Copilot Chat used outside the code editor, GitHub typically retains prompts, suggestions, and supporting context for 28 days.
+- **Data retention**: For Copilot Chat used outside the code editor, GitHub typically retains prompts, suggestions, and supporting context for 28 days.
 Specific retention policies for Copilot Chat within the code editor may vary.

 The same goes for CLI, Mobile, and GitHub Copilot Chat on GitHub.com.